Emergence of Unitarity and Locality from Hidden Zeros at One-Loop Order: Uniqueness from zeros at One-Loop in Tr( )

-However, on the support of the zero+cut conditions, it is straightforward to show that the edges also exhibit identical kinematic dependence.
-As a result, we find that $\mathcal{A}^{(1)}_{n+2}$ and $\mathcal{A}^{(2)}_{n+2}$ are the \textit{same} amplitude on the support of the zero+cut, and thus $a^+ = a^-$ for \cref{aa} to hold.
-This proves that $n$ mountain zeros uniquely fix the local ansatz for one-loop integrands in Tr$(\phi^3)$ theory, and that, therefore, unitarity follows as an automatic consequence of our assumptions.
-Like in the tree-level case, the number of weights in our one-loop ansatz grows exponentially with $n$, making the emergence of unitarity from hidden zeros and locality remarkably non-trivial.
+This proves that $n$ mountain zeros uniquely fix the local ansatz for the one-loop integrand in Tr$(\phi^3)$ theory; therefore, unitarity follows as an automatic consequence of our assumptions.
+Since the number of weights in our one-loop ansatz grows exponentially with $n$, the emergence of unitarity from $n$ hidden zeros and locality is remarkably non-trivial.
+It turns out that this is really an \textit{equivalence}; see Appx.
+E, where we prove that unitarity implies the big mountain zeros.

-Note that we needed to use only \textit{half} of the $2n$ big mountain zeros (all with the same parity) to obtain this result.
-(The arguments given above are structurally identical for the opposite parity $(i, +)$-zeros.)
-In Appx.
-C, we show that this statement is really an equivalence: the local integrand ansatz $\mathcal{M}_n$ is unitary \textit{if and only if} it satisfies one parity-half of the $2n$ big mountain zeros!